youngboy/engine-docs/source/setup-virtual.md

 If you're using Node, we recommend running the Engine proxy with direction Web framework integration as opposed to within a Docker container inside of a separate app / dyno.
 In that case, follow the [Node setup instructions](setup-node.html).
 For all other platforms, the only available option is to run the proxy in a standalone docker container.

-If you're interested in writing direct a direct Engine web framework integration for your platform, [get in touch](mailto:support@apollodata.com) with us!
+If you're interested in writing direct a direct Engine web framework integration for your platform, <a href="javascript:void(0);" onclick="Intercom('showNewMessage')">get in touch</a> with us!

 For running on Heroku specifically, see our [Heroku Engine Proxy example repo](https://github.com/apollographql/engine-heroku-example).